420tushar/icopy/README.md

 2. Go to heroku and Create a New app
 3. And then add a Config Var `RCLONE_CONFIG`  as `/app/rclone.conf`
 4. Go to the build packs section in settings and click add buildpack and enter "https://github.com/Nenokkadine/heroku-buildpack-Fclone-mod.git" as buildpack url then click save changes.
-5.Add Another Build Pack "Python" Which will be Available there.
+5. Add Another Build Pack "Python" Which will be Available there.
-4.Now `git clone https://github.com/Nenokkadine/ICopy-Heroku.git && cd ICopy-Heroku`
+4. Now `git clone https://github.com/Nenokkadine/ICopy-Heroku.git && cd ICopy-Heroku`
 5. Copy Your Service Accounts to accounts folder
 6. Edit `config/conf.toml`  With MongoDB URL and Bot Token etc.
 7. Copy a Remote u Created Using FClone/GClone to ` rclone.conf`  and Dont forget to Give the same name of the Remote `config/conf.toml`
+8. Open rclone config and edit `service_account_file_path = /app/accounts/` as the json paths
-8. Now Open Terminal/CMD in the same location
+9. Now Open Terminal/CMD in the same location
-9. Now Type the following Commands
+10. Now Type the following Commands

    |              Commands                |
    | :----------------------------------: |